The Ambassador Alfred Hoffman, Jr. Center for Critical Minerals Strategy

 • Infusing critical mineral policies with private sector and investor perspectives.

-• Advancing capacity building in lower-income resource-rich countries.
+• Advancing critical mineral production capabilities in lower-income resource-rich countries.

-The Minerals Center operates internationally, analyzing critical minerals and accompanying electrification policies in resource-rich and like-minded consuming countries.
-Minerals Center policy recommendations are currently geared towards a United States audience.
-The Minerals Center works with SAFE’s European Initiative for Energy Security (EIES) on European policy recommendations and is growing its global footprint through ties to the MSP.
+The Minerals Center operates internationally, analyzing critical minerals and accompanying policies in resource-rich and like-minded consuming countries.
+The Minerals Center’s policy recommendations are geared towards a domestic United States audience.
+On a global scale, the Minerals Center works to develop European policy recommendations in coordination with SAFE’s European Initiative for Energy Security (EIES) and is growing its global footprint through programs like the Mineral Security Partnership (MSP).

 The U.S. Department of State selected the Minerals Center as its sole NGO partner to engage the private sector around the MSP and advise on policy.
 This work is driven through the Minerals Investment Network for Vital Energy Security and Transition (MINVEST).